geoflow3d/geoflow-bundle/README.md

 ### 2D building polygon

-+ A simple 2D polygon.
++ A simple 2D polygon of a single building.
 + Preferably roofprint, since the input point cloud was also acquired from the air.
 + Well aligned with the point cloud.
 + In GeoPackage or ESRI Shapefile format, or a PostGIS database connection.